rarnaout/Covidswab/BIDMC/README.md

 <a name="#irb"></a>
 ### BIDMC IRB materials for reuse

-To help others who want to run a trial, we have made <a href="BIDMC_IRB_key_info.pdf">relevant sections from our IRB available</a>.
+To help others who want to run a trial, we have made <a href="BIDMC_IRB_key_info.pdf">relevant sections from our IRB available</a>, including <a href="BIDMC_participant_information_sheet.pdf">participant information sheet</a>.
 If you use them, please cite Callahan et al., medRxiv 2020 (link pending).

 <a name="#process_041520"></a>
 ### Process update